InputBlackBoxOutput/INGAME/README.md

 ![](https://github.com/InputBlackBoxOutput/INGAME/blob/main/documents/images/HID-Module-Block-Diagram.drawio.png)

 ### Functions
-- Act as a wireless gateway between the modules worn by the user and the computer.
-Connect with other modules wirelessly and the computer via USB as an HID device
+- Act as a wireless gateway between the modules worn by the user and the computer
+- Connect with the computer via USB as an HID device
-- Switch the game controls mapping depending on the use selected game.
-Receive data wirelessly and then map the data to controls of the selected game and send appropriate key strokes to the computer
+- Receive data wirelessly and then map the data to controls of the selected game and send appropriate key strokes to the computer
+- Switch the game controls mapping depending on the user selected game
-- Display a menu showing information about the system especially the game set by the user using the buttons
+- Display a menu showing information about the system

 ## Controller module
 ### Block diagram